openmopac/openmopac.github.io/content/about/support.md

 weight: 4
 ---

+Commercial versions of MOPAC are no longer supported, and all MOPAC users are encouraged to switch to the most recent open-source version.

 There are three available support channels for MOPAC: the [openmopac@gmail.com](mailto:openmopac@gmail.com) email address and the [Issues](https://github.com/openmopac/mopac/issues) and [Discussions](https://github.com/openmopac/mopac/discussions) sections of MOPAC's GitHub repository.
 The email address is for private inquiries, and GitHub is for public inquiries.